leleliu008/ppkg/README.md

 **Note:** This project is being actively developed.
 It's in beta stage and may not be stable.
 Some features are subject to change without notice.

 # two implementations
-This project provide two implementations:
+This project provides two implementations:
 - implemented in `POSIX Shell`, the source code is on `master` branch.
 - implemented in `C`, the source code is on `dev` branch.